beyerleinf/esbuild-azure-functions/CONTRIBUTING.md

 # How to contribute

-Nice to see you here and I'm glad you took an interest in contributing to this project.
+Nice to see you here!
+I'm glad you took an interest in contributing to this project.
 All kinds of contributions are welcome, including:

 - Reporting bugs
 - Fixing bugs